-Once performance areas and target values were set, appropriate indicators had to be selected, in terms of relevance and reliability, but also data availability.
-For the purpose of measuring Austria's innovation performance, a set of 75 indicators were developed in cooperation with the Austrian Institute of Economic Research and discussed with the responsible ministries.8 The selected indicators are based on internationally used classifications of the OECD, Eurostat and others, and corresponding data portfolios.
-These are accessible to the public and are collected on a regular basis on a national as well as on an international level.9 Every indicator corresponds to a strategic target of the RTI strategy to operationalise goal achievement.10
+To construct targets, appropriate indicators had to be selected, in terms of relevance and reliability, but also data availability.
+For the purpose of measuring Austria's innovation performance, a set of 75 indicators were developed in co-operation with the Austrian Institute of Economic Research and discussed with the responsible ministries.
+The selected indicators are based on internationally used classifications of